COU2: Constructing a Simultaneous Move Game

 Prompt 2B

-In no more than one-half a page of double-space text explain why ordering of the utility levels you assigned in Prompt 2A depicts Persons A’s preferences over her actions given her expectations about Person B’s action.
+In no more than one-half a page of double-spaced text (i) describe Person A’s preferences over her actions when she expects Person B to participate and (ii) explain why the utility levels you assigned in Prompt 2A depict those preferences.

 Prompt 2C